 He would never dare say it out loud to his wife (she was far too jealous of Isa for him to dare say it out loud) but he could tell that Becky viewed Isa as some sort of second mother….

 Or, perhaps, it was Barbra that Becky viewed as her second mother….

 Barbra had never admitted she was jealous of the drow’s bond with their daughter— But Ken could tell.
 It hurt her, deep down, that she didn’t have enough time to spoil her daughter like she deserved.

 But, even through their jealousy, Isa’s deep and genuine love for their daughter was enough to win the couple over.

 Ken appreciated Isa.

 In the past eight years since Becky was born, Isa had gone from the quiet-and-bearable maid who respected his privacy and left him alone to work, to a very close and personal friend— His only friend besides his wife, if he was being honest….
 And even if Barbra’s relationship with the drow was a little more tense than his own, she obviously liked her.
-Enough to trust her to be alone with Becky; a privilege that even her own family had never experienced.
+Enough to trust her to be alone with Becky; a privilege that very few people had never experienced.

-He wasn’t sure he would survive, if he lost his only friend.
+He wasn’t sure he would survive.
+Not if he lost his only friend.

 He was glad Becky had more friends than he did.

 Even if they were….